 It is important to achieve maximum test results while doing software testing without deviating from the actual goal.
-This is a stated fact, but how can we actually determine that we are following right strategy for testing???
+This is a stated fact, but how can we actually determine that we are following the right strategy for testing?

-This must have encouraged you to know more about them.
-Isn’t it?
-So, why wait, let’s get started…
+This probably encouraged you to know more about them.
+Let’s dive deeper.

 Seven Testing Principles Of QA